google/comprehensive-rust/src/running-the-course/day-4.md

 > This page is for the course instructor.

-The afternoon of the fourth day is a topic of your choice.
-You should include the topic in the announcement of the course, so that participants know what to expect.
+The afternoon of the fourth day should cover a topic of your choice.
+Include the topic in the announcement of the course, so that participants know what to expect.